openshift/openshift-origin-design/web-console/3-project-details/labels.md

 ![Label 1](img/new-labels-01-manage.png)

 - Summary lists are provided for each major section such as Deployments, Pods, Builds, Images, Storage, etc.
+- **Note:** In the future there may be cases or object types that require label actions to be hidden and labels placed in read-only mode.
 - Currently users can filter those lists based on their applied labels, in order to narrow the results.
 - Filtering by label should remain, but checkboxes should be added to the left side of each row to allow for multi-select and bulk actions from the summary page.